 - What different types of people were involved in the situation?

-- How could this subject be received differently by a different culture reference?
+- How could this subject be received differently by a different cultural reference?

 You now possess all that you need to start becoming a critical thinker and asking critical thinking questions.
 The only way to engrain the above processes and questions to become a critical thinker is to practice.
 You might need to refer to this article consistently at first, but after time you will become a natural and healthy critical thinker.